- Even if you don’t have a financial safety net, there are steps you can take in an emergency

 Tips for preparing now for possible financial setbacks

 - Revisit your household budget.
 There are many ways to cut back on spending such as making meals at home, avoiding impulse buys and cutting back on cable.
 In reviewing what you spend and what you can eliminate, try to distinguish “needs” (food, utilities) from “wants” (new clothes, electronics purchases) and cut back on the latter.
 Another tip: Conduct an inventory of all of your monthly subscriptions—you’d be surprised at how many you hardly use at all!

 - Earn extra cash by selling unwanted stuff.
 From old toys to discarded smartphones to books you’ve finished reading, you can make a nice chunk of change while decluttering your home by selling items on sites such as eBay, Amazon and Bonanza.
 You can also try Facebook Marketplace, where you sell stuff based upon your location to eliminate shipping logistics and costs.
 Make sure you take nice, inviting pictures of your products, and write up a tidy but detailed summary which includes measurements, age and special features.

 - Consider starting a part-time business.
 Many experts say we’re living in what’s called “the gig economy,” and that certainly benefits those seeking to set aside backup funding for whatever comes up.
 As a teacher, you’d qualify as a tutor—even if you have to tutor over Zoom for a while!
-But you can also assess your interests and talents beyond the classroom—perhaps home improvement, computer repair, writing, coaching, graphic design, language translation, etc.—and apply them to actual, paying work.
+But you can also assess your interests and talents beyond the classroom—perhaps home improvement, computer repair, writing, coaching, graphic design, language translation, etc.—and apply them to earn money on the side.
 Here’s how a few of your fellow educators have made their pastimes pay.

 1 The NEA Personal Loan cannot be used to pay for postsecondary educational expenses or tuition or to consolidate postsecondary educational loans.

 Loans are made and serviced by First National Bank of Omaha (FNBO®).

 2 The NEA Income Protection Program is disability income insurance underwritten by American Fidelity Assurance Company.